-A Vacation Exercise Tip from Harvard Law School
+A Vacation Exercise Tip via Harvard Law School as You Gear Up for Finals

 For those who like to exercise… and those who exercise even when they don’t like it 😉

-Like most other freshmen at Harvard, I lived in the Yard my first year, which, alas, was sometime during the last century 😂.
+Like most other freshmen at Harvard, I lived in the Yard my first year, which, alas, was sometime during the last century.
 It turns out, the Yard is closer to Harvard Law School than any of the upperclassmen houses, and I had a close friend who had his eye on attending HLS after graduation.
 (P.S.
-He did, and yes, he made Law Review just like his dad.
+He got in, and yes, he made Law Review just like his dad.
 Anyway.)
-Because he’s sharp, Ben spent more time on the Law School campus next door than your typical undergraduate.
-Right before Winter Break, he told me about their gym, which he’d been using— small and dingy compared to the one we were were used to for the undergrads, actually, but it was populated by law school students (and, as mentioned, it was closer).
+Because he’s sharp, Ben spent more time on the Law School campus next door than most undergraduates.
+Right before Winter Break, he told me about their gym, which he’d been using—small and dingy compared to the one we were were used to for the undergrads, actually, but it was populated by law school students (and, as noted, it was closer).

 During Reading Period—two weeks when students were back on campus but had no classes in lieu of studying for finals, a kind of extended winter vacation, tbh ;-)—I accompanied Ben to that gym… and quickly went to school.